What do the examiners look for?

-But, consider the following examples:
+But consider the following examples:

 Assuming all guidelines were followed, neither the parents nor the children that participated would have been unduly affected by this research.
 Nobody would have been deceived, consent would have been obtained, and no harm would have been caused.

-2. IQ tests administered to black Americans show that they typically score 15 points below the average white score.
+b) IQ tests administered to black Americans show that they typically score 15 points below the average white score.

-When black Americans are given these tests they presumably complete them willingly and are in no way harmed as individuals.
-However, when published, findings of this sort seek to reinforce racial stereotypes and are used to discriminate against the black population in the job market etc.
+When black Americans are given these tests, they presumably complete them willingly and are in no way harmed as individuals.
+However, when published, findings of this sort seek to reinforce racial stereotypes and are used to discriminate against the black population in the job market, etc.

 Sieber & Stanley (1988) (the main names for Socially Sensitive Research (SSR) outline 4 groups that may be affected by psychological research: It is the first group of people that we are most concerned with!

-1) Members of the social group being studied such as racial or ethnic group.
-For example early research on IQ was used to discriminate against US Blacks.
+1) Members of the social group being studied, such as racial or ethnic group.
+For example, early research on IQ was used to discriminate against US Blacks.

 2) Friends and relatives of those taking part in the study, particularly in case studies, where individuals may become famous or infamous.
 Cases that spring to mind would include Genie’s mother.